Orthologues/LUfungiProject/README.md

 ## Do quast analysis for the assemblies from non-falcon assemblers
 cd ~/LUfungiProject/
 conda activate py2
+# Create a directory to store results of quast analysis
+mkdir quast_all
+# find out how many .fasta assemblies are yet to be analyzed by quast
+find -mindepth 2 -maxdepth 2 -name "*.fasta"|wc -l #the answer here is 20

 ## Integration of busco & quast reports by multiqc
 cd ~/LUfungiProject/